-- (6) An entity conducting an audit shall not require any documentation that is not required by state and federal law or Alabama Medicaid.
-The information shall be considered to be valid if documented on the prescription, computerized treatment notes, pharmacy system, or other acceptable medical records. - auditors shall only have access to previous audit reports on a particular pharmacy conducted by the auditing entity for the same pharmacy benefits manager, health plan, or insurer.
-An auditing vendor contracting with multiple pharmacy benefits managers or health insurance plans shall not use audit reports or other information gained from an audit on a particular pharmacy to conduct another audit for a different pharmacy benefits manager or heath insurance plan. - (8) Audit results shall be disclosed to the health benefit plan in a manner pursuant to contract terms. - (9) A pharmacy may use the records of a hospital, physician, or other authorized practitioner of the healing arts for drugs or medicinal supplies written or transmitted by any means of communication for purposes of validating the pharmacy record with respect to orders or refills of a legend or narcotic drug.
+"(6) An entity conducting an audit shall not require any documentation that is not required by state and federal law or Alabama Medicaid.
+The information shall be considered to be valid if documented on the prescription, computerized treatment notes, pharmacy system, or other acceptable medical records.

+"(7) Unless superseded by state or federal law, auditors shall only have access to previous audit reports on a particular pharmacy conducted by the auditing entity for the same pharmacy benefits benefit manager, health plan, or insurer.
+An auditing vendor contracting with multiple pharmacy benefits benefit managers or health insurance plans shall not use audit reports or other information gained from an audit on a particular pharmacy to conduct another audit for a different pharmacy benefits benefit manager or health insurance plan.

+- "(8) Audit results shall be disclosed to the health benefit plan in a manner pursuant to contract terms. - "(9) A pharmacy may use the records of a hospital, physician, or other authorized practitioner of the healing arts for drugs or medicinal supplies written or transmitted by any means of communication for the purposes of validating the pharmacy record with respect to orders or refills of a legend or narcotic drug. - "(10) If the pharmacy benefit manager or its representative conducts an audit, the sample size shall not be greater than 150 prescriptions, provided that a refill does not constitute a separate prescription for the purposes of this subdivision.

-1 (10) Reasonable costs associated with the audit 2 shall be the responsibility of the auditing entity with the 3 exception of Alabama Medicaid if the claims sample exceeds 100 4 unique prescription hard copies.
+"(10) (11) Reasonable costs associated with the audit shall be the responsibility of the auditing entity with the exception of Alabama Medicaid if the claims sample exceeds 100 unique prescription hard copies.